|RoissyBus/Bus 350 CDG Airport Bus|

 |The RoissyBus and Bus 350 airport buses, operated by RATP, provide cost-effective airport shuttle bus service between Paris-Charles de Gaulle Airport and Place de l'Opéra in central Paris for a lower fare than the Air France bus.|

-Buses run every 15 minutes until 20:00 (8:00 pm), and every 20 minutes from 20:00 to 23:00 (8:00 pm to 11:00 pm).
-The ride takes about 60 minutes in average mid-day weekday traffic.
+Buses run every 15 minutes until 20:00 (8:00 pm), and every 20 minutes from 20:00 to 00:30 (8:00 pm to 12:30 am).
+The ride takes about 60 to 75 minutes in average mid-day weekday traffic.
 If you travel at morning or evening rush hour, particularly if you're going into the city in the morning rush, or out to the airport in the evening rush, you must plan at least 50% more time.
+(Compare this travel time with that of the faster RER Line B trains, which do not have to wait for traffic.
+More...)

 Note that there is no toilet on the bus, and no bus office with a toilet, at the rue Scribe/Place Charles Garnier bus stop, so come prepared.